Anthony-Nolan/Atlas/README.md

 Settings for each non-functions project are defined in the `appsettings.json` file.

-In some cases these settings will need overriding locally - either for secure values (e.g. api keys), or if you want to use a different service (e.g. donor service, azure storage account, service bus)
+In some cases these settings will need overriding locally - either for secure values (e.g. api keys), or if you want to use a different service (e.g. azure storage account, service bus)

 This is achieved with User Secrets: <https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows>